-All Staffordshire parents who have applied for a place at Stoneydelph Primary School at the normal age of entry will be notified on 18 April 2017.
+All Staffordshire parents who have applied for a place at Stoneydelph Primary School at the normal age of entry will be notified on the national notification date.

 Offers of school places will be sent by Staffordshire County Council on behalf of the school.